Trust and Obey

 Please study the impact we are having locally and determine what support level your church can provide to the MBA.

-Our Executive Committee affirmed a goal of $20,000.
+Our Executive Committee affirmed a goal of $20,000 for the Impact Mobile Associational Missions Offering.
 This is one way for churches to teach about Associational Missions and help church members know why we give and work cooperatively.
 The emphasis dates are during Associational Missions Week each May, but we can adapt the materials to reflect ANY date that works better with your church calendar.
 Please use this opportunity to teach the importance of Cooperative Missions and the impact we are having in Mobile County and across the planet.
-Visit mobilebaptists.org for Impact Mobile materials.
+Visit mobilebaptists.org for more information and downloadable resources.

 Growth and Revitalization

 It is of utmost concern the number of church members who refuse to be inconvenienced for their churches to grow.
 They will call a preacher to save the church and then complain because he is trying to reverse the decline.
 The church is in decline because it is not reaching the community.
 It is unreasonable to think the church can grow without changing the causes of the decline.